Personal Data & Legal Basis

 "contains_personal_data": "pseudonymous",

-"consent_mechanism": "De-identification performed using k-anonymity (k=5).
+"legal_basis_notes": "De-identification performed using k-anonymity (k=5).
 Removed: names, exact addresses, dates of birth, SSN, phone numbers, email.
 Retained: age ranges (5-year bins), state-level geography, gender.
-Re-identification risk assessed by privacy team as low."
+Re-identification risk assessed as low."

 },